-Both Huel and Soylent provide complete meals for convenience, with minimal impact on the environment.
-We do, of course, have several differences, and we could go on about how much we prefer Huel, but we’d rather leave that up to you.
+Despite Huel and Soylent both offering convenient, complete meals with minimal impact on the environment, several differences occur between their products and ours.
+We could talk all day about how much we prefer Huel, but we’d rather leave that up to you.

-This is a fact-based comparison looking at categories such as nutrition and price.
-We haven’t compared subjective factors such as taste or texture, as they are personal to you.
+*Please note, we've not compared subjective factors such as taste or texture, as we know they're personal to you.

 *Correct as of 02/01/20